weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 Factory classes are instantiated with class methods, like `text2vec_openai()`.

-The below is a partially complete collection definition.
-Please see if you can edit the below based on the comments:
+The following collection definition is incomplete.
+Please see if you can complete the collection definition based on the comments:

 <FilteredTextBlock
   text={PythonCode}